gygilab/MPToolkit/README.md

 # Peptides file format

 The peptides file should contain a list of peptides to score, on per row, formatted as tab-delimited values.
 Runtime depends on the number of input peptides, but AScorePro can process thousands of entries per minute on commodity hardware.
-The ptpdies file should contain the following columns:
+The peptides file should contain the following columns:

 - The peptide ID.
 Can be any value and is copied to the output.
 - The scan number.
 This should be the scan number in the input file where the peptide was identified.
-- the annotated peptide sequence with flanking residues.
+- The annotated peptide sequence with flanking residues.
 Mod symbols should be defined in the parameters.
+- The precursor m/z for the peptide

 Example: